UniMath/agda-unimath/src/analysis/series-metric-abelian-groups.lagda.md

 in a [metric abelian group](analysis.metric-abelian-groups.md) `G` is a sum over an infinite [sequence](lists.sequences.md) of elements of `G`.

+Series are defined with a record to make them intensionally distinct from the sequence of their terms.

 ## Definition

 ```agda